erlarson85/packer-ansible-postgres/README.md

-# packer-ansible-postgres
+# packer-ansible
-Packer Docker image with Postgres10 installed
+Docker container with Packer, Ansible, and Molecule